usagov/vote-gov/content/en/register/vt.md

 confirm_registration_link_translated = "true"
 confirm_registration_link_language_selection = ""
-default_ip_deadline = "Available up to and including on Election Day" default_online_deadline = "Friday before Election Day" default_mail_received_deadline = "Must be received by the Friday before Election Day"
+default_ip_deadline = "Available up to and including on Election Day" default_online_deadline = "Available up to and including on Election Day" default_mail_received_deadline = "Must be received by or on Election Day"

 +++